 December 23, 2013 is the last time I had any alcohol.
 I’m not sure when exactly I will publish this, but it will be sometime within 24 hours of the beginning or end of my third anniversary of sobriety.

-To celebrate my 2nd year on the wagon, I wrote my internal and external observations of the world as reformed drinker.
+To celebrate my second year on the wagon, I wrote my internal and external observations of the world as a former drinker.
 Many people resonated with the piece and found the post helpful in their own struggles to abstain from alcohol.
 This piece is going to be a little different, but hopefully no less helpful.

 This year I will share further thoughts I’ve had during my sobriety.
 I don’t normally do posts like this, with no actionable steps or advice.
 However, this has been an important transformation in my life.

 I know that somewhere, someone is going to read this and it’s going to help them.
 I know that someone who reads this will know someone getting clean and sober, and this will help them understand what goes through their mind.

 Maybe someone is just curious and wants to know what goes through the mind of someone that gives up booze.
 Whatever your reasons for reading further, I hope you get something out of this post.

 When I decided to give up booze, I wanted to enlist the power of every tool at my disposal to guarantee success.
 I went to an alcoholic’s anonymous (AA) meeting and afterwards texted my friends that I was afraid, but I was going to stop drinking.

 What I feared was losing friends because I believed that drinking was such a part of my personality that without it, I wouldn’t be someone they’d want to be friends with.
 Imagine how ridiculous of a mindset one has to be in to believe that they’ll lose friends by eliminating consumption of a substance that makes you do dumb shit.